Grampians

 Black Spur Drive

 Get ready to meet some dinosaurs.
 Or at least that’s what it feels like what’s about to happen when you drive the Black Spur.
-As you tootle underneath pole-straight gums and past verdant ferns on a foggy morning (and it does not take much to make it foggy up there), it’s not hard to imagine a velociraptor darting across your path.
+Some call it Victoria’s most beautiful road trip and it's plain to see why.
+As you tootle underneath gum trees and past verdant ferns on a foggy morning (and it does not take much to make it foggy up there), it’s not hard to imagine a velociraptor darting across your path.
 The road is best started at Lilydale and then followed through to Marysville.
 Drive carefully and keep an eye out for wildlife, fallen trees and hairpin turns on the way.
+Look out for lyrebirds, kangaroos and other native animals.

 Great Ocean Road

 We cannot stress this enough: it is not called the okay ocean road or the pretty good ocean road.
 It is called the Great Ocean Road because it is truly great, especially to drive.
+This scenic route was built by veterans after the First World War.
 The winding 243km stretch takes you through fern-laden eucalypt forests and past sheer cliffs that peer out over an endless blue sea.
-There are plenty of small hamlets to stop in for coffee on the way as well as beaches aplenty.
+There are plenty of small hamlets like Apollo Bay, Lorne, to stop in for coffee on the way as well as beaches aplenty.
 Keep an eye out for wildlife and blind corners.
+And, of course, the Twelve Apostles.

 Advertising